zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Bacterial_Freezer_Stocks/Bacterial_Freezer_Stocks.md

 2. Inoculate a single colony from the streak or transformation plate.

-3. Shake the tube at 37°C overnight.
+3. Set tube to shake in 37°C incubator overnight.

 4. After ~16 hours, take culture tubes out of the incubator and make freezer stocks as directed below.